Table of Contents

-"alternative" health practice
+"alternative" health practices

-A health or medical practice is called "alternative" if it is based on untested, untraditional, or unscientific principles, methods, treatments, or knowledge.
-"Alternative" medicine is often based upon metaphysical beliefs and is frequently anti-scientific.
+"Alternative" medicine is often based on metaphysical beliefs and is frequently anti-scientific.
 Because truly "alternative" medical practices would be ones that are known to be equally or nearly equally effective, most "alternative" medical practices are not truly "alternative," but quackery.
-If the "alternative" health practice is offered along with conventional medicine, it is referred to as "complementary" medicine.
+If the "alternative" health practice is offered along with scientific medicine, it is referred to as "complementary" medicine or CAM, complementary and alternative medicine, or integrative medicine because it integrates good medicine with quackery.

-The National Institutes of Health's Office of Alternative Medicine has supported a number of research studies of unorthodox cures, including the use of shark cartilage to treat cancer and the effectiveness of bee pollen in treating allergies.
+The National Institutes of Health's National Center for Complementary and Integrative Health--(NCCIH)--(formerly the National Center for Complementary and Alternative Medicine and before that the Office of Alternative Medicine) has supported a number of research studies of unorthodox cures, including the use of shark cartilage to treat cancer and the effectiveness of bee pollen in treating allergies.
 The most popular "alternative" therapies are prayer, relaxation techniques, chiropractic, herbal medicine, and massage.
-Very few scientific studies are done by "alternative" practitioners.
+Very few high caliber scientific studies are done by "alternative" practitioners (Bausell 2007).
+If they do studies at all, they rarely use control groups, study adequate-sized samples, or used methods that blind the researchers in appropriate ways.
+(When every study comes out positive, as acupuncture studies done in China have, one knows something is fishy.)
 Indeed, many disdain science in favor of metaphysics, faith, and magical thinking.

-On the other hand, many questionable products touted as cure-alls or as cures for serious illnesses such as cancer or heart disease are promoted with scientific gobbledygook and misrepresentation or falsification of scientific studies.
+On the other hand, many questionable products touted as cure-alls or as cures for serious illnesses such as cancer or heart disease are promoted with scientific-sounding gobbledygook and misrepresentation or falsification of scientific studies.
 Jodie Bernstein, Director of the FTC's Bureau of Consumer Protection, offers the following list of signs of quackery:

 ** The product is advertised as a quick and effective cure-all for a wide range of ailments.